simonappleton/markdown-cv/index.md

 ## Profile

 With 12+ years of data analysis experience I have more recently added a solid understanding of statistical methods and a variety of advanced analytical tools.
-I have a broad range of experience and I hope to be always learning and improving.
-I'm currently looking for a new challenge to combine my passions for sustainability and data science in an environment where I get to have an impact improving people's lives.
+I have a broad range of experience and I’m looking for a new challenge to combine my passions for sustainability and data science in an environment where I get to model the real world.
 My work has previously been used in scientific research, governmental press releases and formed the basis for significant commercial decisions.

 ## Experience